 Dino De Laurentiis wanted to remain true to the Kong mythos in some ways, and go off on his own in others.
 Nothing wrong with that.
 But the original Kong was terrifying.
 Dino wanted Kong to be sympathetic.

-In past films (THREE DAYS OF THE CONDOR comes to mind), other writers could reign in some of Semple's more extravagant gaps; but in KING KONG 1976, it was all Lorenzo - well, Lorenzo and director John Guillermin (THE TOWERING INFERNO, DEATH ON THE NILE, KING KONG LIVES).
-Guillermin, who had directed some wonderful movies prior to KING KONG, was sputtering toward the end of his career by 1976.
+In past films (THREE DAYS OF THE CONDOR comes to mind), other writers could fill in some of Semple's more extravagant gaps, but in KING KONG 1976, it was all Lorenzo.
+Well, Lorenzo and director John Guillermin (THE TOWERING INFERNO, DEATH ON THE NILE, KING KONG LIVES).
+Guillermin, who directed some wonderful movies prior to KING KONG, was sputtering toward the end of his career by 1976.
 If you ever watch any earlier Guillermin movies, you won't recognize his fingerprints on this one.

 KING KONG 1976 starts off with a ship.
 The big boss is a man named Fred Wilson (Charles Grodin: ROSEMARY'S BABY, SO I MARRIED AN AXE MURDERER) and he works for major oil conglomerate, Petrox.

 Another gaff here is this: Wilson and crew go off, not in a research vessel, but in an oil tanker (???).
 An oil tanker needs an infrastructure to sail to: Dockworkers, refineries, pumping stations.
-This tanker is going to an island where none of that exists, and throughout the entire movie, it is made pretty clear that even if they found oil, they have no ability to put large quantities into the ship (?!?!).
+This tanker is going to an island where none of that exists, and throughout the entire movie, it is made pretty clear that even if they found oil, they have no ability to put oil tanker quantities into the ship (?!?!).

 The ship hits the high seas.
 Wilson unveils his secret plan to the crew, "We are heading toward an uncharted island continually enshrouded in fog.
 The fog, according to satellite photography, is rich in CO2.
-Only vast oil deposits could churn out so much CO2.
+Only vast oil deposits could churn out so much CO2."

 The homeless guy, who has snuck into the meeting, speaks up to refute Wilson.
 It may not be oil, he says (Volcano).

-You don't need a science moment to tell you thats absurd.
-But the homeless guy, who seems unworried about what an "evil oil corporation" ship would do to a stowaway on the high seas (Hmm.
-They must not be THAT evil), turns out to be a Princeton University Associate Professor (which actually explains every ignorant thing he does throughout the rest of the movie).
+You don't need a Science Moment to tell you that's absurd.
+But the homeless guy, who seems unworried about what an "Evil Oil Corporation" would do to a stowaway on the high seas (Hmm.
+Then are they really THAT evil?), turns out to be a Princeton University Associate Professor (which actually explains every ignorant thing he does throughout the rest of the movie).

-As they haul his butt to the brig (that too was a surprise, that a non-military ship would have a brig, but I'm no expert on oil tankers), the crew spots a life raft bobbing merrily along in the distance.
+As they haul his butt to the brig (that too was a surprise, that a commercial ship would have a brig, but I'm no expert on Hollywood-style oil tankers), the crew spots a life raft bobbing merrily along in the distance.
 In the life raft is a beautiful, half naked woman - which doesn't happen nearly enough whenever I'm out to sea.

 The crew bring her aboard and get all horny but keep their distance.

 In the original, Anne Darrow was poor, but sharp and independent.
 When she gave her heart to the human love interest in the original, it meant something.
-Dwan is so mind bogglingly stupid she would give her heart to a napkin - and cry when it blew away, leaving her for smarter napkins.
+Dwan is such a mind boggling idiot that she would give her heart to a napkin: then cry when it blew away, leaving her for smarter napkins.

 So they arrive at the island, waste valuable film footage walking around paradise, find the giant wall and a ceremony, and get discovered.
 The native chief wants Dwan and will trade five of his own women for her.
 Five women of his own tribe for one white stranger!

-Safely back on the ship, Charles Grodin's Wilson, continues the snarling and teeth gnashing, trying to look as Snidely Whiplash as possible while Jeff Bridges' Prescott character walks around in sophomore-put-down-mode, as cavillous as a coffee shop poet.
+Safely back on the ship, Charles Grodin's Wilson, continues the snarling and teeth gnashing, trying to look as Snidely Whiplash as possible.
+Jeff Bridges' Prescott character walks around in sophomore-put-down-mode: cavillous as a coffee shop poet.
 Lange's Dwan, meanwhile, keeps spouting the most insouciant drivel.
-God how Prescott wants her.

 It's largely all Kong from here.
 Lange gets offered; KING KONG makes his appearance and accepts the offer; ship's crew fire their guns and scare the tribal people away while they go after Dwan; you know the drill.